Japan Travel Tips: How to Shop Tax-Free in Japan

 ・Houseware

 These items do not require special packaging or labels.
 You can use your purchases while still in Japan, but you must take them out of the country within six months of entering.
-As with consumables, the minimum spend to qualify for a tax refund is 5,000 Yen and the maximum is 500,000 Yen.
+The minimum spend to qualify for a tax refund is 5,000 Yen.

 Where Can You Shop Tax-Free in Japan?